 Effective April 25, 2016, in connection with her continuing role as a member of the Company's Board of Directors, Dr. Kathleen P. Mullinix was granted fully-vested stock options under the 2007 Plan to purchase 150,000 shares of the Company's common stock.
-The stock options are exercisable for a period of five years from the date of grant at \$0.12 per share, which was the fair market value of the Company's common stock on such date.
+The stock options were exercisable for a period of five years from the date of grant at \$0.12 per share, which was the fair market value of the Company's common stock on such date.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$17,535 (\$0.1169 per share), which was charged to operations on the date of grant.
-Effective November 22, 2016, Dr. Mullinix resigned as a Director of the Company.
+Effective November 22, 2016, Dr. Mullinix resigned as a member of the Board of Directors of the Company.
 Consequently, pursuant to the stock option agreement, Dr. Mullinix had twelve months from November 22, 2016 to exercise her stock options to acquire 150,000 shares of the Company's common stock.
-On July 6, 2017, Dr. Mullinix exercised her option in full by making an \$18,000 cash payment to the Company.
+On July 6, 2017, Dr. Mullinix exercised such stock options in full by making a cash payment of \$18,000 to the Company.